Mitch Benn: Radio and television

 Benn has often performed on BBC Radio 4 where he was a regular contributor to The Now Show from 1999 to 2016, and BBC Radio 2's It's Been a Bad Week (between 2000 and 2006).
 He is also an occasional contributor to Jammin' on BBC Radio 2.
-In 2004 he created his own aptly named series, Mitch Benn's Crimes Against Music on Radio 4, featuring Robin Ince and Alfie Joey; this has now run to three series.
-In 2005 he started a series for BBC7 called The Mitch Benn Music Show where he plays records of comic songs and invites musical comedians into the studio to perform.
+In 2004 he created his own aptly named series, Mitch Benn's Crimes Against Music on Radio 4, featuring Robin Ince and Alfie Joey; this ran to three series.
+In 2005 he started a series for BBC7 called The Mitch Benn Music Show where he played records of comic songs and invited musical comedians into the studio to perform.
 He took a small role as Pseudopodic Creature in the Quintessential Phase of Radio 4's The Hitchhiker's Guide to the Galaxy in 2005.
-Until 2014, he regularly appeared on BBC Radio 2's Steve Wright Show as the voice of "Elvis" in the "Ask Elvis" feature.
+From around then until 2014, he also appeared on BBC Radio 2's Steve Wright in the Afternoon as the voice of "Elvis" in the "Ask Elvis" feature.

-On television Mitch Benn appeared singing a song about the PlayStation 3's yellow light of death on BBC One's consumer affairs programme Watchdog.
+On television Mitch Benn appeared singing a song about the PlayStation 3's yellow light of death on BBC One's consumer affairs programme Watchdog plus other videos, including budget airlines [How Much Will It Cost Me Ryan Air?], and Virgin Media customer services [Virgin Bills Dead People].

 Mitch has performed stand-up on Live at Jongleurs and The Comedy Store for the Paramount Comedy Channel, as well as two appearances with his band the Distractions (see below) for The World Stands Up (Paramount/Comedy Central).
 He appeared as "King Wonderful" in the CBBC comedy show Stupid! and has contributed to a couple of "talking head" nostalgia shows; X-Rated; The Videos They Tried To Ban (Channel 4) and Fifty Greatest Comedy Characters (Five).
 He also contributed occasional songs to Channel 4's Bremner, Bird and Fortune.